- MACH Energy System User Guide – Company registration

 The Business Rules specify the requirements of the documents you upload in the system.
 Ensuring your documents meet these requirements will save time and have you approved faster.

-Complete this form if you have a new worker who is already registered as a MACH Energy contractor, and you need them transferred to your company.
+Complete and return this form if you have a new worker who is already registered and you need them added to your company, or you would like to remove a registered worker from your company.

 Safety management information